 Patron-driven acquisition models allow the University Libraries to provide immediate access to selected resources that are then automatically purchased for the collections after significant use has been determined.
 Direct purchase requests from patrons are also considered for the collections based on curricular and research needs.
 Faculty and students are encouraged to request a purchase through their subject librarian.

 Subject librarian selection

 Subject librarians select resources for the collections including books, journals, media, and databases based on the general collecting guidelines focusing on curricular and research needs in their disciplines.
 Faculty and students are encouraged to discuss journal or database subscription requests with their subject librarian who will then review requests based on the collecting guidelines and collections maintenance strategies.
-The Collection Leader grants final approval of new journal or database subscription purchases.
+The Collections Workgroup reviews all database subscription purchase requests.

 General collecting guidelines

 University Libraries consider many criteria before acquiring resources for the collections.
 The framework for the collections is built by intellectual freedom guidelines from the American Library Association which includes the Library Bill of Rights, The Freedom to Read Statement, Freedom to View Statement, and the Association of College and Research Libraries (ACRL) Intellectual Freedom Principles.
 The main focus for the collections is supporting the university curriculum for academic programs and the research initiatives of faculty, staff, and students.
 University Libraries strive to include a diverse range of physical and electronic resources to serve the varied needs and interests of the campus community; inclusion of any resource does not mean that the library advocates or endorses the ideas found in that resource.
 Library staff consider the following general collecting guidelines when adding resources to the collections:

 Annual subscription costs, anticipated annual inflation, and annual hosting fees are reviewed for journal, database, and online resource requests.